Microsoft Surface Pro — What Goes Wrong

 The Surface Pro's signature 2-in-1 design — a tablet with a kickstand plus a lightweight keyboard cover — is consistently criticized for poor lap usability.
 According to Mashable, the design is "top-heavy" and the keyboard cover "lacks a traditional hinge."
 Gizmodo described it as "a laptop with an identity crisis."
 PCMag noted in its Surface Pro 12-inch review that the design involves "hidden costs" in ergonomics.

-The sspai reviewer provided specific measurements: the keyboard cover + adjustable stand requires more desk surface area than a typical 14-inch laptop.
+An international tech reviewer provided specific measurements: the keyboard cover + adjustable stand requires more desk surface area than a typical 14-inch laptop.
 "Once you're in a narrow space — like on your lap, on a train or plane tray table — using Surface Pro requires either a twisted posture or spending extra money on the Surface Pro Flex Keyboard that can be detached."
 The reviewer also noted that the combined weight (~1189g) feels heavier than expected because of the top-heavy weight distribution.

 5